 Mistaken identity is a defense the defendant can use to get the murder charges dropped if he or she didn’t commit the crime.
 In such a case, a criminal defense attorney in MN can gather evidence, including an alibi and forensic evidence like security footage, to convince the judge to dismiss the charges.

-This defense applies in cases where the defendant acted in self-defense or defense of others.
+The justifiable homicide defense applies in cases where the defendant acted in self-defense or defense of others.
 An attorney can argue the defendant acted with justifiable use of force against a justifiable threat of physical harm or death.

 A person with mental illness may lack the mental capacity to understand the implications of his or her actions.
 An MN criminal defense attorney may use an insanity defense on behalf of such a person.